AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 	```

-- Concatenation: to take two strings and stick them together using the + operator.
+There are a lot more methods in JavaScript.
+You can find a whole list of methods and properties for strings (here)[https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Methods_Index].

-- Example:
+We might also want to take two strings and combine or concatenate them.
+Concatenation simply means to take two strings and stick them together using the ```+``` operator like so!

 	```javascript
 		var book = "Happy";